MickLuypaerts/chip8Emu/readme.md

 # stack
 The stack is an array of 16 16-bit values, used to store the address that the interpreter shoud return to when finished with a subroutine.
 Chip-8 allows for up to 16 levels of nested subroutines.

+# Timers
+Timers
+CHIP-8 has two timers.
+They both count down at 60 hertz, until they reach 0.

+Delay timer: This timer is intended to be used for timing the events of games.
+Its value can be set and read.
+Sound timer: This timer is used for sound effects.
+When its value is nonzero, a beeping sound is made.

 # packages
 https://github.com/gizak/termui/